ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 38. **`TripService.getVisibleTripsForWeek()`** returns ALL statuses including BLOCKED — do not revert to filtering out BLOCKED trips.
 The JS calendar renders BLOCKED as grey
 39. **Admin Bookings tab and Manage Slots** both use `BookingRepository.findByTripIdAndStatusNot()` to build a `bookingByTripId` map — this is how user name/phone shows in the table for BOOKED trips
 40. **Admin Manage Slots 1-hour cancel rule** — `AdminTripController.cancelBooking()` checks `minutesUntilTrip >= 60` server-side before cancelling.
 Template shows greyed "🔒 Too close" button when < 60 minutes away
-41. **BLOCKED trips show their reason** in the Booked By column on both Bookings and Manage Slots pages.
-Reason is required when blocking via Block Time page
+41. **BLOCKED trips and cash bookings show their reason/client info** in the Booked By column on both Bookings and Manage Slots pages.
+For cash bookings: "Client: [name] | Notes: [notes]".
+For blocked trips: reason is required when blocking via Block Time page.
 42. **Past trips are hidden** from Bookings tab and Manage Slots — only today's future times and future dates show.
 Logs shows full history including past
 43. **`/admin/requests`** redirects to `/admin/dashboard` — the requests flow is legacy and unused
 44. **Admin calendar default** — week view starts from today not Monday.
 Day/month views work normally